Multnomah County Library

 Multnomah County Library is the public library system serving Portland and Multnomah County, Oregon, United States.
 A continuation of the Library Association of Portland, established in 1864, the system now has 19 branches offering books, magazines, DVDs, and computers.
-It is the largest library system in Oregon, serving a population of 724,680, with more than 425,000 registered borrowers.
-According to the Public Library Association, it ranks second among U.S. libraries, based on circulation of books and materials, and ranks first among libraries serving fewer than one million residents.
-In this respect, it is the busiest in the nation.
+It is the largest library system in Oregon, serving a population of 801,546, with more than 369,377 registered borrowers.